 Welcome in Lorch

 The national road to Lorch takes visitors directly along the Rhine where they have a magnificent view overlooking the romantic Rhine Valley.
-From the banks of the Rhine the vineyards‘ slate walls tower up steeply, powerful castles are enthroned on promontories on the Rhine’s left and right side, which are the reason for the special flair of the Rhine Valley and whose sight evokes the feeling of Rhine Romanticism.
+From the banks of the Rhine the vineyards‘ slate walls tower up steeply, powerful castles are enthroned on promontories on the Rhine’s left and right side, which are the reason for the special flair of the Rhine Valley.

 The city proper of Lorch, a state-approved health resort, has been part of the UNESCO World Heritage Upper Middle Rhine Valley since 2002.
 Cultural events, concerts, exhibitions, guided tours and festivals take place throughout the year.
 With its tree-covered ranges of hills, valleys, woods, and clear brooks the town is the ideal starting point for excursions into the UNESCO World Heritage, the Rheingau or the valley Wispertal, and offers great opportunities for hikers and bikers.
 From the premium hiking trail “Rheinsteig“ visitors have a divine view onto the town and the Rhine Valley.